thomaseding/sd-png-metadata/README.md

  sd-png-metadata <options>

 Options
   --help                Show this help text.
   --input-image         Input image file path.
 Required.
   --output-image        Output image file path.
   --output-caption      Output caption file path.
   --log-file            Log file path.
+  --pattern-file        Pattern file path for caption output.
   --print               Print the input image metadata to stdout.
   --overwrite-input     Overwrite the input image with the metadata.
   --batch               Batch mode.
 Specified files must be directories.
   --force               Disable all overwrite checks.
   --create-missing-dirs Create any missing directories.
   --edit <key> <value>  Edit the metadata.

+Pattern file format:
+  some text before subject * and some after
+  * some text after the subject
+  some text before the subject * as many pattern lines * in the pattern file as you want

 Supported keys:
   "Positive prompt"